 Burren National Park Species list in multiple languages

 International cooperation and partnerships are a significant part of the work of Geoparks and participating in international projects brings huge benefits and knowledge.
 Below is a word list of species that are found in the Burren National park.
-The species list has been translated into from its Latin scientific form into English, Finnish, Swedish and German by a Finnish colleague.
+The species list has been complied to feature species names in their Latin scientific form as well as their English, Finnish, Swedish and German form by a Finnish colleague.

 The species list includes: mammals • birds • amphibians • reptiles • fish • beetles • butterflies • dragonflies and damselflies • bees, wasps and ants • moths • molluscs • trees and shrubs • flowers • grasses • sedges